splashprotocol/splash-core/validators/stable_pool/protocol/Stable3PoolSpec.md

 ![Amplification coefficient](images/ss_amplification_comparison.png)
 ![Slippage](images/cp_ss_slippage_comparison.png)

-If the price appears to be shifted from equilibrium point, the invariant starts operating in a suboptimal point, still, however, providing some liquidity (in most cases larger than constant product invariant, if optimal $A$ was correctly found).
+If the price appears to be shifted from the equilibrium point, the invariant starts operating in a suboptimal point, still, however, providing some liquidity (in most cases larger than constant product invariant, if optimal $A$ was correctly found).
-At any price, this invariant, just like a constant-product one, would provide some liquidity (unlike the constant-sum invariant).
+At any price, this invariant, just like the constant-product one, would provide some liquidity (unlike the constant-sum invariant).

 Value of the parameter $A$ should be chosen in such a way, that the price remains favorable for traders